timbeaudet/knowledge_base/faq/today.md

 - Put in the time for FGGS course study time.
 - Run over the Attention Magnets from FGGS webinar.
 - Throw ideas at the wall that use Attention Magnets.
 "Idea Dump"

+### Evening Stream
+- Playing Ultimate Racing 2D and other Top-Down Racing games to discover player expectations.